-There are five main grades of chain: 30, 43, 70, 80, and 100.
+There are five main grades of industrial chain: 30, 43, 70, 80, and 100.
 Grade 120 is a newer product available for extremely heavy-duty applications, but it is less common.

 Each number is the maximum stress that the chain can take per millimeter squared.
-So, for instance, Grade 30 chain’s maximum stress is 300 newtons per millimeter squared.
+So, for instance, the Grade 30 chain’s maximum stress is 300 newtons per millimeter squared.

 Grade 30 is considered to be a general-purpose chain that can be used for a variety of applications.
 These applications do not require extremely high strength.
 Grade 30 is the least strong chain type.
 Depending on the chain diameter size, it can sustain a working load limit between 1,300 to 6,900 lbs.